kris-nader/sc-type-py/README.md

 sc.pl.umap(adata, color=['leiden'])
 ```

+Now, we can  automatically assign cell types using ScType.
+For that, we first load 2 additional ScType functions: gene_sets_prepare and sctype_score
-Run scType with the following functions.
-These functions may be a bit slower than the original implementation in R.
+These functions may be a bit slower than the original implementation in R. As stated earlier, this is due to the fact that there is no well estabilshed package to accuratly retrieve approved gene symbols.
+For this reason, we decided to query the HGNC database for approved symbols.

+Users can prepare their gene input cell marker file or use the sctypeDB.
+The input XLSX must be formatted in the same way as the original scTypeDB.
+DB file should contain four columns (tissueType - tissue type, cellName - cell type, geneSymbolmore1 - positive marker genes, geneSymbolmore2 - marker genes not expected to be expressed by a cell type)

 ```python